cybernetics/jk-db/README.md

 __Note:  the above config file is optional and also the above configurations are already the defaults, so no need to set it up. :)__
 Thats it , now you can start us the API , have a look at the example sections for more details on the API

+## JK-DB in web-applications
+ You can use JK-DB in web-applications as well , just place the `jk-db.properties` file inside `/src/main/webapp/WEB-INF/` folder.

 ## Examples:
 for full code of examples , please refer the source code and examples package